 SHADOW LANDSCAPES OF LOS ANGELES AND CALIFORNIA

-Join A+D and the California Historical Society for a special panel and prsentation exploring UnBuilt San Francisco and Never Built Los Angeles.
-The panelists will discuss how these provocative exhibitions came to be and explore what the failed buildings and plans of the past might offer as we grapple with the cities of tomorrow.
-With John King, instigator of the San Francisco UnBuilt Exhibitions, as well as Never Built Authors and Curatos Greg Goldin and Sam Lubell.
-Sunday October 13th from 6 to 8pm at the A+D Museum.
+A+D Museum and the California Historical Society hosted a special panel and presentation which explored both UnBuilt San Francisco and Never Built: Los Angeles.
+Panelists discussed how these provocative exhibitions came to be and explored what the failed buildings and plans of the past might offer as we grapple with the cities of tomorrow.

-Doug Suisman, author of Los Angeles Boulevards: Eight Xrays, addresses how the city’s urban identity flows from the growth and expansion of its main arteries.
+Doug Suisman, author of Los Angeles Boulevards: Eight Xrays, addressed how the city’s urban identity flows from the growth and expansion of its main arteries.
 Streets, not parks, plazas or freeways, are the city’s public spaces.
-Can the city’s soul can be found along the broad, long, endlessly travelled boulevards?
-Urban Designer Doug Suisman joins in conversation with David Kipen, author of reissues of WPA Guide to California, WPA Guide to Los Angeles, and owner of Libros Schmibros Bookstore
+Can the city’s soul be found along the broad, long, endlessly traveled boulevards?
+Urban Designer Doug Suisman joined in conversation with David Kipen, author of reissues of WPA Guide to California, WPA Guide to Los Angeles, and owner of Libros Schmibros Bookstore.

-Join A+D Museum for a conversation with portrait photographer Katherine Sheehan Tuesday June 25th.
-Ms. Sheehan contributed to Windshield Perspective with an introspective visual survey of the Faces of the Boulevard.
+A conversation with portrait photographer Katherine Sheehan.
+Sheehan contributed to A+D Exhibition Windshield Perspective with an introspective visual survey of the Faces of the Boulevard.
 She photographed community members of this short but dense stretch of Beverly from Normandie to Vigil that is the feature of our exhibition.
 Her lens celebrates this vital neighborhood that is otherwise unseen and unknown.